sidion/browser-request-breakdown/README.md

 It is also worth mentioning [request headers](https://developer.mozilla.org/en-US/docs/Glossary/Request_header) at this point, which will contain information about the requesting system and some instruction to the server about what the system would like back like which language the content should be in

+---

 # Server Side:
 At this point it's worth jumping over the server side of this process where we will touch on some infrastructure and some application process before getting back to the browser and how it interacts with the response

 ## Server Resolution:
 In a very small production environment there might only be 1 web server and the DNS resolution might resolve to that specific server
-It is much more likely that there are many webservers to handle hire capacity and either a [load balancer](https://www.nginx.com/resources/glossary/load-balancing/) or [reverse proxy](https://www.cloudflare.com/en-ca/learning/cdn/glossary/reverse-proxy) is acting as a publicly visible DNS resolution that passes that request to 1 of many running web servers, here or in sessions section is a good place to talk about [sticky sessions](https://www.imperva.com/learn/availability/sticky-session-persistence-and-cookies/)
+It is much more likely that there are many webservers to handle hire capacity and either a [load balancer](https://www.nginx.com/resources/glossary/load-balancing/) or [reverse proxy](https://www.cloudflare.com/en-ca/learning/cdn/glossary/reverse-proxy) is acting as a publicly visible DNS resolution that passes that request to 1 of many running web servers. here or in sessions section is a good place to talk about [sticky sessions](https://www.imperva.com/learn/availability/sticky-session-persistence-and-cookies/)

+## Network Security:
+although not strictly necessary to talk about for the resolution of such a request here is a good point  in the conversation to bring [network security](https://blog.netwrix.com/2019/01/22/network-security-devices-you-need-to-know-about/).
+From the low level [firewall](https://en.wikipedia.org/wiki/Firewall_(computing)) to the higher level [WAF](https://en.wikipedia.org/wiki/Web_application_firewall) and concepts like IP [whitelisting](https://en.wikipedia.org/wiki/Whitelisting)

 ## Web server to application:
 There are a number of possible web servers and applications that could be used for this process.
 For our example we'll be using [nginx](https://www.nginx.com/) and [ruby on rails](https://rubyonrails.org/) for this example

 In short nginx handles the up to OSI layer 6 and layer 7 is passed onto the Rails application to handle which is a good separation of responsibility allowing each layer to specialize and create an abstraction allowing for interchangeability or potential scaling

 ## Application: